core-infra-svcs/dashboard-api-go/client/docs/NetworksNetworkIdWirelessSsidsNumberLdapServerCaCertificate.md

 HasContents returns a boolean if a field has been set.

+### SetContentsNil

+`func (o *NetworksNetworkIdWirelessSsidsNumberLdapServerCaCertificate) SetContentsNil(b bool)`

+ SetContentsNil sets the value for Contents to be an explicit nil

+### UnsetContents
+`func (o *NetworksNetworkIdWirelessSsidsNumberLdapServerCaCertificate) UnsetContents()`

+UnsetContents ensures that no value is present for Contents, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)